Hotronic Ski Boot Heaters & Footwarmers Guide

 Installing Hotronic heating elements into your general footwear is very similar to installing them in your ski or snowboard boots.

-- First, place the heating element under the insole of the footwear.
+- First, place the heating element under the insole of the shoe.
 Make sure the power cord is flat so that it doesn’t create any discomfort.

 - Then, run the power cord up the side or back of the leg.